ChenSysu/homepage/_pages/about.md

     <p>No. 135, Xingang Xi Road</p>
     <p>Guangzhou, China</p>

-News: true  # includes a list of news items
+news: true  # includes a list of news items
-Selected Papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
-Social: true  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 This is Weiwei Chen's homepage.
 Weiwei is a postdoctoral researcher at Institute of Logic and Cognition and Department of Philosophy, [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm), China.